krist00fer/ef-02-unittesting/docs/instructions-easy.md

 ### Calculator Methods

 * Result - Returns the last pushed value from the stack without removing it.
 If no result is available, method should return 0.
-* Push - Adds a value to the calculators stack
+* Push - Adds a value to the calculator's stack
 * Stack - Returns a list of values representing the current internal stack
-* Pop - Removes the last pushed value from the calculators stack
+* Pop - Removes the last pushed value from the calculator's stack
 * Clear - Cleans the internal state of our calculator

 ### Math Methods